section-l/vue3-country-region-select/README.md

 This project is a fork of the original [Vue-Country-Region-Select](https://github.com/gehrj/vue-country-region-select) for Vue 2 by [Justin Gehr](https://github.com/gehrj).
 If you are looking for Vue 2 support, that is where you want to look.

-Credit for goes to [Justin Gehr](https://github.com/gehrj) and the other contributors for the creation of the original [Vue-Country-Region-Select](https://github.com/gehrj/vue-country-region-select).
+Credit goes to [Justin Gehr](https://github.com/gehrj) and the other contributors for the creation of the original [Vue-Country-Region-Select](https://github.com/gehrj/vue-country-region-select).
 This fork just provides compatibility with Vue 3.
 ## Installation
 `npm install vue3-country-region-select --save`